Mikaela/mikaela.github.io/articles/guides/Windows.html.md

 I have heard that there is registry value which allows the rearm time to be reset some times, but I haven't tried it.

 </div>

+## Installing applications not localized to your language

+I am using Windows 8 in Finnish and I noticed that some applications which I knew to be in store were missing.
+This was because they weren't translated into Finnish yet.
+The store was also telling me to install one update which didn't exist.

+Simply press the Windows button, type "languages" and select "options".
+Then click "add a language", select "English" and then "English (United States).

+Now the Store should also show English applications to you too.

+If you are interested, the update which didn't exist in Finnish was for [Skype for Windows 8](http://skype.com).

 <!-- vim : set ft=html -->
 <hr/>